mmckegg/realtime-templates/README.md

 </html>
 ```

-In the example above we have a standard html page with one extra attribute `t:bind`.
+In the example above we have a standard html page with one extra attribute [`t:bind`](https://github.com/mmckegg/realtime-templates#attribute-trepeat).

 When this view is rendered, it queries the datasource and replaces any existing content with the found value.
 The final page that gets to the user has no special t:bind type tags - instead just the final document.

 What allows the system to update in realtime is that we send the **full datasource** and **parsed view** (the HTML is parsed into JSON) to the browser along with the rendered page.
 A little bit of extra meta data is added to the elements so that the system can tell what is what.
 It's also smart enough to ignore (and leave alone) any extra elements that are added at runtime - e.g. editors / menus / pop-ups.

-## Using on the server in Node.js
+## Server API

 ```js
 var http = require('http')